iuliancarnaru/financial-app/README.md

 # This is my first project

-This project started as a personal financial projection over time
+This project started as a personal need for a financial projection over time Is combining a regular expense-income app, plus some goodies

 ## App v1.0